Film: Koirankynnen leikkaaja [trans. “Dog Nai Clipper”]

 Performers: Peter Franzén, Taisto Reimaluoto, Ahti Kuoppala, Ville Virtanen, Risto Salmi

 Availability: Region 0 (PAL) DVD released in 2007

 Running Time: 105 minutes

 Based on a 1980 novel of the same name by Veikko Huovinen, the film tells a story of a veteran struggling to stake it out postwar Finland.
-“Dog Nail Clipper” was received positively at the Nordic Film, Festroia and Hamburg Film festival, and won several awards at the Jussi.
+“Dog Nail Clipper” was received positively at the Nordic Film, Festroia as well as Hamburg Film festival and won several awards at the Jussi.
 Internationally, the film was well-received by critics.[source]

 “Females are best for hunting.
 I wonder how she knows when we are about to go hunting.
 A couple of days before the season she eats her stomach full – then she stops eating altogether.
 She hunts better on a light stomach.
 I wonder how she knows.

 She is a good gundog, too.
 She has such an original and deceiving bark.
 Even the birds have no idea that a hunter is near and about to shoot.